LONG-TERM TRAVEL REPORT

 When should I choose the Short-term Travel Report instead?

-Choose short-term when the main question is how to run a specific trip measured in days or weeks.
-If the traveler mainly needs arrival guidance, hotel or site posture, local movement rules, emergency contacts, and a go or no-go view for a near-term itinerary, the short-term report is the better fit.
+Choose short-term when the main question is a specific trip measured in days or weeks.
+If the traveler mainly needs arrival context, hotel or site posture, local movement considerations, emergency contacts, and destination conditions for a near-term itinerary, the short-term report is the better fit.

 Sample report